 Beware of the following important information:

-Google itself gives good recommendations on what the ad copy best-practices are.
-You can learn more here.
-Here we are going to focus on what our experience with hundreds of clients has thought us.
+Google itself gives good recommendations on what the ad copy best practices are.
+Here we are going to focus on what our experience with hundreds of clients has taught us.

 1. Use keywords in your ad copy

 This is the very first rule you need to follow.
 Once you complete your keyword research and you upload your keywords onto the account, it is time to write your ads.
 Remember, keywords trigger the ads that belong to the same ad group.